Knox Presbyterian Church (Toronto): History

 From the split ("the disruption") in the Church of Scotland and in the Canadas, Knox took an active role in the reunion of all the Presbyterian groups in Canada.
 In 1861, the Free Church of which Knox belonged to, and the Canada Synod of the United Presbyterian Church of Scotland joined; and in 1875, the Presbyterian Church in Canada, uniting the "Auld Kirk" and "Free Kirk".
+Rev Alexander Topp, Minister from 1858-80, took lead as Secretary of the 1875 Union, and was elected Moderator of the General Assembly, the following year.
+His stepson, Sir William Mortimer Clark was a longtime Elder, and 9th Lieutenant Governor of Ontario from 1903-1908.

 Over time, Knox's location had become more commercial with fewer residents in the area.
 At the time Toronto had strict Lord's Day laws that prevented public transit from running on Sundays, making it imperative that churches be located near to the population.

 In 1895, the church was severely damaged by a fire that began at the Robert Simpson Building next door.
 This fire destroyed the steeple, which was never fully rebuilt.
 It was eventually decided to move the church in 1906, and in January 1909, the church officially moved into its present home at 630 Spadina Avenue just west of the University of Toronto, at Harbord Street; the memorial stones cited in the enclosed article (1886 Profile), were also moved into the new building.

 The mixed Romanesque Revival and Gothic Revival building was designed by congregation member James Wilson Gray.

 In June 1925, Knox was instrumental in maintaining the continuity of the Presbyterian Church in Canada, as it was from this building, that the midnight vigil was held, led by the 79 Ministers and Elders who voted against the consummation of the union (in nearby College Street Church) that formed the United Church of Canada, as they maintained continuity with their General Assembly.
 As a congregation, Knox had voted against Union earlier that year, by a vote of 20-788.
 There were gains to the congregation from some of those in the surrounding congregations that went into the Union.